Link to section 'Overview of Data Workbench' of 'Overview of Data Workbench' Overview of Data Workbench

 |1||6||One AMD EPYC 7401P CPU @ 2.00GHz||24||512 GB||2024|

-Data Workbench nodes run CentOS 7 and are intended for interactive work via the Thinlinc remote desktop software, Jupyterhub, or Rstudio Server.
+Data Workbench nodes run CentOS 7 and are intended for interactive work via the Thinlinc remote desktop software or JupyterHub.
 Data Workbench provides no batch system.

 The application of operating system patches occurs as security needs dictate.
 All nodes allow for unlimited stack usage, as well as unlimited core dump size (though disk space and server quotas may still be a limiting factor).
 All nodes guarantee even access to CPU and memory resources via Linux cgroups.

-On Data Workbench, ITaP recommends the following set of compiler and math libraries:
+On Data Workbench, the following set of compiler and math libraries are recommended:

 This compiler and these libraries are loaded by default.
 To load the recommended set again: